Irungu05/DSA-2040_Practical_Exam_ANGELA-IRUNGU-289/README.md

 # DSA-2040_Practical_Exam_ANGELA-IRUNGU-289
-# Data Science Project: End-of-Semester Exam Submission
+# Project: End-of-Semester Exam Submission

-This project serves as a comprehensive submission for a final exam in a data science course.
-It demonstrates a complete analytical pipeline, beginning with raw data and concluding with actionable insights derived from both a structured database and various machine learning models.
+This project demonstrates a complete analytical pipeline, beginning with raw data and concluding with actionable insights derived from both a structured database and various machine learning models.
 The project is divided into two distinct parts: Data Warehousing and Data Mining.

 -----